-Discipling Christians for the workplace
+How can we disciple Christians for the workplace?

 Mark Greene, former Executive Director at the London Institute of Contemporary Christianity (LICC), has released his new book "Making Disciples for the Workplace", part of the Grove Books discipleship series.